 Interaction design is “the practice of designing interactive digital products, environments, systems, and services.”
 [25] It defines and designs the behaviours of human in perceiving and using digital objects [26].
-All the researches of interaction design are focus on its objective: to make product easy to be used; to technology happy to be experienced.
-In order to achieve the objective, there are several things to be finished in sequence: the expectation of different kind of user should be classified for analysis; understanding what behaviours of user would do or already did during their using an interface; understanding their psychological characteristics of using the interface.
-The relationship between product and user would be built by the interaction design of interface, to help user to do what he/she need via the interface effective and relaxed [26].
-In measuring the usability of a product and its interaction design result, Jabok Nielsen has written a framework of system acceptability [27]:
+All research in the area of interaction design focuses on its objective: to make a product easy to use and technology which people are happy to interact with.
+In order to achieve the objectives, there are several things which need to be finished in sequence: the expectation of different kinds of user should be classified for analysis; understanding what user behaviours would do or have done during their use of an interface; understanding the psychological characteristics of using the interface.
+The relationship between product and user is built by the interaction design of the interface, to help user to do what he/she needs via an effective and stress-free interface [26].
+In measuring the usability of a product and its interaction design result, Nielsen introduces a framework of system acceptability [27]: